HOW LONG IT TAKES FOR CUTS TO HEAL

 How close the edges of skin are.
 If they are touching healing is very fast as there is less distance for the skin to traverse to meet its neighbor.
-This is why we stitch gaping wounds and cuts together at the ER - to arrest bleeding and speed healing with less of a scar later.
+This is why we stitch gaping cuts together at the ER - to arrest bleeding and speed healing with less of a scar later.

 Medications may slow, accelerate, or otherwise interfere in wound healing.

-Even after a wound fuses healing continues hidden from view.
+Even after a cut fuses healing continues hidden from view.
 The wound continues to strengthen and consolidate itself.
 Scarring happens because the body attempts to shore up the area of injury to prevent a recurrence predicated on its 'use it or lose it, abuse it get more of it' operating algorithm.

-Wound Healing Time by Second Intention
+Cut Healing Time by Second Intention

-We say that a wound is left to heal by second intention when it is gaping and left to fill in for itself.
+We say that a cut is left to heal by second intention when it is gaping and left to fill in for itself.
 This takes much longer than a wound where the edges are literally touching as the distance the skin and underlying tissues must traverse is much greater.
 This option is typically taken if a wound is infected, or too large to pull together with stitches, or at a flexion point which would be under too much tension if stitches were placed.

-Wound Healing Time by Third Intention
+Cut Healing Time by Third Intention

 Third intention wound healing is effected by skin grafts.
 The aim is that by doing so for large cuts, we can speed their healing by providing the area with a contact shortcut.